csev1755/python-nabot-mebo2/README.md

-# Nabot AI / Mebo 2.0 Python API
+# Nabot AI / Mebo 2.0 Python Module

-This repository contains code for controlling the **Nabot AI** and **Mebo 2.0** robots.
-Since the original developers of these robots appear to be inactive, I have forked this project to try and maintain it for those who are still interested.
+This repository contains a Python module along with some examples of controlling **Nabot AI** and **Mebo 2.0** robots.

 ## Installation